<img src="https://ws.zoominfo.com/pixel/4CagHYMZMRWAjWFEK36G" width="1" height="1" style="display: none;">

 down-arrow

 If your company generates Department of Defense(DoD) related revenue, you likely fall under DFARS.
 Take a close look at the Defense Federal Acquisition Regulation Supplement (DFARS) clause 225.204-7012.
-The regulation gives all the government contractors a deadline of December 31, 2017 to implement NIST Special Publication (SP) 800-171, Protecting Controlled Unclassified Information in Nonfederal Information Systems and Organizations.
+The regulation gives all government contractors a deadline of December 31, 2017, to implement NIST Special Publication (SP) 800-171, Protecting Controlled Unclassified Information in Nonfederal Information Systems and Organizations.
 The fastest, most thorough solution available that you can use to complete your assessment for the lowest cost (experts provided) is available here.
 Otherwise, keep reading on.

 What Is The DFARS Mandate?